 Trusted.
 Knowledgeable.
 Experienced.

-At The Law Offices of Blaine Barrilleaux, our team of personal injury attorneys is devoted to helping victims who have been injured in an automobile accident.
+At The Law Offices of Blaine Barrilleaux, our Lafayette car accident lawyers are devoted to helping victims who have been injured in an automobile accident.
 We understand how scary and overwhelming the moments immediately following an accident can be.

 Our Lafayette car accident lawyers can help you with the claims process and will strive to obtain the compensation you rightfully deserve for your injuries.